AnTheMaker/potato/README.md

 # potato
-A simple PHP function to get environmental variables from an .env file in the current directory.
+A simple and lightweight (221 Bytes) PHP function to get environmental variables from an .env file in the current directory.

 ## Usage
 .env